NIEM/NIEM-Releases/README.md

 Additional updates are being considered or are expected for the beta draft, including:

-- Additional content from the Public Health Emergency Operations Center (PH-EOC) Minimum Data Set added to the Emergency Management domain
 - Code table updates, including AAMVA and GENC edition 3.0 update 11
 - Continued harmonization and QA fixes across the model
 - Harmonization of updated Model Minimum Uniform Crash Criteria (MMUCC) content with the Justice domain